 Tempura Mix(ContainsEggs, Milk, Wheat)

-Meanwhile, in a small bowl, combine mayonnaise, mustard, sour cream, chopped pickle, 1 tsp vinegar (we sent more), ½ tsp sugar, and ¼ tsp horseradish (we sent more).
+• Meanwhile, in a small bowl, combine mayonnaise, mustard, sour cream, chopped pickle, 1 tsp vinegar (we sent more), ½ tsp sugar, and ¼ tsp horseradish (we sent more).
 (For 4 servings, use 2 tsp vinegar, 1 tsp sugar, and ½ tsp horseradish.)
 Season with salt and pepper.
-TIP: Taste and add more horseradish if you like extra heat.
-In a separate small bowl, combine ketchup and ¼ tsp curry powder (½ tsp for 4).
+TIP: Taste and add more horseradish if you like an extra kick. • In a separate small bowl, combine ketchup and ¼ tsp curry powder (½ tsp for 4).
 (Be sure to measure the curry powder.)